-Instructions: If you are unable to provide information for one or more of the fields below, enter an "X" in the field(s) where information cannot be provided.
+Instructions: If you are unable to provide information for one or more of the fields below, enter an "X" in the field(s) where information a.
+If you were unable to provide any of the information above, explain why this information could not be provided.

 Ongoing Referred for Prosecution Indicted/Court Case Filed Convicted/Adjudicated Acquitted

-Inmate-on-inmate sexual abuse 0 1 0 0 0
+Inmate-on-inmate sexual abuse 0 0 0 0 0

-Staff-on-inmate sexual abuse 0 0 0 0 0
+Staff-on-inmate sexual abuse 6 0 0 0 0

-Total 0 1 0 0 0
+Total 6 0 0 0 0